 This is well suited to fingerstyle, because of its smaller dimensions it’s easy to activate the top.
 “Activate the top” means playing your guitar with enough force to vibrate the top for a fuller sound.
 This is why a light string attack produces a weak and anemic tone.
 You need to apply the right force to get a full representation of the bass, mid, and treble frequencies.

 Note that there are no agreed standard specifications for parlor guitars.
 So, it encompasses a lot of traditional and modern shapes, including 0, 00, and sometimes even 000 body styles.
 But these body styles are very small and have a similar response.
+Some parlor guitars have their own unique acoustic guitar setup, from the neck profile to the string action.

 You can learn more about these small guitar types at Parlor.Guitars.